WaliaRohan/RobotAggregation/README.md

 ## Running

-Make sure you are in the "Robot Aggregation folder"
+Make sure you are in the "Robot Aggregation" folder

     ./run